(Updated 4/26/2021 – Original post dated 12/5/2018)

 Does this mean that we should avoid CNBC and seek out other media channels?
 Probably not.
 It simply means that you should be wary when consuming their media.
-CNBC is able to bring on fantastic guests and they are great at breaking news (truly breaking news, not somewhat interesting news that they label “Breaking News”).
+CNBC is able to bring on fantastic guests and they are tough to beat when breaking news happens.
 They are the single largest financial news media news outlet and avoiding them at all costs is likely not feasible.

 If you are looking for a financial professional to help you manage your wealth without commission or kick-backs, feel free to reach out to us at your convenience.
 We would be happy to learn more about your financial situation.